-Sea Kale is a plant that is often overlooked because its land-based sibling, kale, often gets a lot more attention.
+Sea kale is a plant that is often overlooked because of its land-based sibling, kale, often gets a lot more attention.
 Kale is one of the more popular up and coming figures in the vegetable world, but sea kale is also an important and beneficial element of human health that has been cultivated for thousands of years.
-The scientific name is Crambe maritima and it grows wild around the coasts of Europe, stretching from the Atlantic Ocean to the Black Sea.
+Historically, sea kale was used by the Greeks and was widely cultivated since the 16th century.

 Nutritional Value of Sea Kale

 Sea kale has not been widely studied, but some of its nutrients are well-known.
-Due to the unusual locations where it grows, sea kale can provide a unique mineral profile to a human diet, including iodine, sulphur, vitamin C, and trace mineral compounds.
+Due to the unusual locations where it grows, sea kale can provide a unique mineral profile to a human diet, including iodine, sulfur, vitamin C, and trace mineral compounds.

 Health Benefits of Sea Kale

-A Final Word of Caution: There are no known dangers to this plant, although be careful to only store blanched leaves for extended periods of time, as the stalks do not stay fresh for very long.
+Word of Caution: There are no known dangers to this plant, although be careful to only store blanched leaves for extended periods of time, as the stalks do not stay fresh for very long.
 They should be harvested and consumed relatively quickly.
 Other than that, enjoy this new addition to your dietary vegetable profile!